citp/privacy-policy-historical/s/sq/sql/sqlmaestro.com.md

 Testimonials

+**Brian Vivian:** "Thank you very much for making such a great product.
+It makes my job a LOT easier".

 **Padster Reynolds:** "Good software that has become one of our must have tools - wouldn't like to be without it these days.
 Keep up the good work".

-**Marco De Luca:** "I can handle now both version of SQLite Databases, 2.x and 3.x.
-Your SQLite PHP Generator is among the best tools I have seen".

 [More](http://www.sqlmaestro.com/products/testimonials/)